toberoni/tobiasmikula-website/src/content/post/sqlite3-full-text-search-elixir.md

 ---
 publishDate: 2023-05-26T00:12:00Z
-title: How to add SQLite3 Full Text Search to Ecto tables
+title: How to add SQLite3 Full Text Search to existing Ecto tables
-excerpt: In this blog post we are going to add full text search to an existing table in our Phoenix app.
+description: In this blog post we are going to add full text search to an existing table in our Phoenix app.
 image: ~/assets/images/2023/elixir sqlite full text search.png
 tags:
   - tutorial